Daniel Welbat

 Daniel Welbat (born 7 May 1989 in Hamburg, West Germany), alias WellBad (coinage: Well+Bad), is a German blues rock musician and soundtrack composer.

 Life

 Welbat is the son of the German producer Douglas Welbat and the actress Katja Brügger.
 He recorded his first songs when he was 16 years old.
 He was 20 years old when he founded the label Blue Central Records with his cousin.
 His models were Willie Dixon, The Black Keys, Eels and Tom Waits.

 WellBad composed the soundtrack to the 2010 German film Vater Morgana.
 The recordings were made in the Hafenklang-Studios in Hamburg.
-He contributed to audio drama productions and music projects, worked as an actor and directed films and wrote screenplays for short movies.